jonilj/Powershell-scripts/README.md

-# Powershell_Scripts
+# Powershell-scripts
-A collection of Powershell-scripts
+A collection of Powershell-scripts.